kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 ## Storage Class for Scratch Space

-Administrators can Override the storage class to used for scratch space during transfer operations by setting the `scratchSpaceStorageClass` field under the HyperConverged `spec` field.
+Administrators can Override the storage class used for scratch space during transfer operations by setting the `scratchSpaceStorageClass` field under the HyperConverged `spec` field.

 The scratch space storage class is determined in the following order: